ianyepan/ianyepan.github.io/_posts/2021-05-12-my-first-linux-experience.md

 naturally the first distro I chose was “Kali Linux”, which I didn’t know then, was possibly the worst beginners’ choice available.
-Not only because it comes with 600+ pre-installed hacking tools that I’ll probably never use (I’ve only learned to use less than 10 of them so far), I also dangerously run as root from default.
+Not only because it comes with 600+ pre-installed hacking tools that I’ll probably never use (I’ve only learned to use fewer than 10 of them so far), I also dangerously run as root by default.

 I decided that I’ll need to choose a daily distro for general use (file editing and programming, etc.), instead of making Kali my main